 Construct your Custom Cryptocurrency Index

-You’ll have two option on how you’d like to construct your portfolio.
+You’ll have two options on how you’d like to construct your portfolio.
 You can choose to add crypto assets manually, or you can choose to use Shrimpy’s Index feature to automatically construct a portfolio based on selected preferences.

 Market Cap Weighted Index

-When creating a market cap weighted index, there are 3 main settings to consider: # of Assets, Minimum Asset %, and Maximum Asset %.
+When creating a market-cap-weighted index, there are 3 main settings to consider: # of Assets, Minimum Asset %, and Maximum Asset %.

-Choosing a market cap weighted index means the portfolio will be allocated based on the weight of each asset’s market cap relative to the other assets in the portfolio.
+Choosing a market-cap-weighted index means the portfolio will be allocated based on the weight of each asset’s market cap relative to the other assets in the portfolio.

 # of Assets sets the number of assets which will be included in the index.
-The assets included are selected by highest market cap first, progressing to lower market cap assets.
+The assets included are selected by the highest market cap first, progressing to lower market cap assets.